pjkersten/PlantUML/README.md

 11. Enjoy!

+# Issues
-If you have suggestions or remarks, please drop a note!
+If you have suggestions or remarks, please [file an issue](https://github.com/pjkersten/PlantUML/issues)!